-COML 602 - Communication and Leadership Capstone Seminar
+COML 602 Communication and Leadership Capstone

-Candidates for the master's degree in communication and leadership will complete a modified thesis or project under the guidance of a professor and/or mentor.
-The student will complete an original research study or applied project.
-The completed and accepted thesis/project will be presented in a public forum.
+Students will complete a capstone project or thesis using their research from COML 601.
+The completed thesis/project will be presented in a public forum at the end of their program.
 Prerequisite: COML 601 and 24 graduate credits.

-COML 611 - Seminar Continuation

-COML 690 - Directed Study
+COML 611 Seminar Continuation COML 690 Directed Study